The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • English: Eye | Something open | Portal | Potency

-• Explanation: "Ose" means eye, symbolizing vision, perception, and divine insight.
+• Explanation: "Ose" can mean eye or portal, symbolizing vision, perception, and divine insight.

 11. Obi or Ogbi